calderonalexis/Resume/README.md

     - Mainly focused in the operations and implementations of projects working with GCP, AWS & Azure.
     - Experience managing and implementing highly available, scalable, and secure cloud based solutions and services.
     - Experience monitoring and resolving issues related to infrastructure and cloud services using cloud native tools.
-    - I am a collaborative team player with excellent communication skills, and I work closely with software development teams and architects by doing LLD and ensuring that solutions are designed and implemented efficiently.
+    - Collaborative team player with excellent communication skills who works closely with software development teams and architects by doing LLD and ensuring that solutions are designed and implemented efficiently.
     - Implementation and configuration of cloud services, such as VMs, networks, databases, storage, load balancers, among others.
-    - Experience in database administration, such as PostgreSQL.
+    - Experience in managing services, such as Cloud SQL, Cloud Run, Cloud Function, Monitoring, Compute Engine, Cloud Storage, Hybrid Connectivity, among others.
-    - Upgrade and Downgrade of computing services, such as Cloud Functions, Databases, and VMs.
+    - Upgrade and downgrade of compute resources in services, such as Cloud Functions and Cloud SQL.
     - Knowledge in computer security measures, such as data encryption, identity and access management, as well as deployment, configuration, and maintenance of FortiGate Appliance.
-    - Practical experience in the analysis of usage and performance data of cloud infrastructure in order to optimize its operation.
+    - Practical experience in analyzing usage and performance data of cloud services to optimize their operation.
-    - Management of operating system administration such as Linux, Windows, and MacOS.
     - Monitoring, analysis and resolution of infrastructure and/or cloud service problems using tools such as Cloud Logging, Error Reporting, CloudWatch, Grafana, etc.
     - Experience creating dashboards and alerts to then analyze metrics in order to prevent breaches of contract.
     - Collaboration with software development teams and architects to design LLD, implement and maintain solutions in the cloud.
     - PoC about Azure File Share.
     - Experience creating VPNs.
+    - Familiariy with operating system administration such as Linux, Windows, MacOs.
     - Knowledge of Docker and K8s.
     - Familiarity with automation and scripting in order to reduce errors and increase efficiency.
     - Familiarity creating scripts in Bash and Python.